chargebyte/chargebyte-docs/docs/source/hardware.rst

    Wiring overview for the Emergency Input

-This wiring diagram shows an overview of connecting the emergeny input to the Charge Control Y:
+This wiring diagram shows an overview of connecting the emergency input to the Charge Control Y:

 * make sure the emergency input stays between 21.6V and 26.4V for normal behavior
 * any other voltage is treated as error condition and triggers the safe state